 Minitest's Spec DSL

-Sorbet has special support for type checking minitest-defined tests that use describe
+Sorbet has special support for type checking minitest-defined tests that use describe and it blocks:

 minitest is a Ruby gem for writing tests that ships by default with the Ruby VM.
 It looks like this: